Aliases for HLA-DRB3 Gene

 GeneCards Summary for HLA-DRB3 Gene

 HLA-DRB3 (Major Histocompatibility Complex, Class II, DR Beta 3) is a Protein Coding gene.
-Diseases associated with HLA-DRB3 include latex allergy.
-Among its related pathways are Immune System and Interferon gamma signaling.
+Diseases associated with HLA-DRB3 include Latex Allergy.
+Among its related pathways are CTLA4 Signaling and HTLV-I infection.
 GO annotations related to this gene include peptide antigen binding and MHC class II receptor activity.

 UniProtKB/Swiss-Prot for HLA-DRB3 Gene